-6510 Treble Choir Grades: 9-12 1.0 Credit

-This class is an opportunity for anyone who sings in the treble range.
+6510 Treble Choir Grades: 9-12 1.0 Credit This class is an opportunity for anyone who sings in the treble range.
 No student will be refused admittance.
-Students will study music theory, sight-reading, and music appreciation through class participation, performances, and district music festival.
+Students will study vocal singing technique, music theory, music notation sight-reading, and music appreciation through class participation, performances, and district music festival.
 Prior choir experience is helpful, but not necessary.
 No audition is required.

-6511 Tenor-Bass Choir

-This class is an opportunity for anyone who sings in the tenor-bass range.
+Grades: 9-12 6511 Tenor-Bass Choir 1.0 Credit This class is an opportunity for anyone who sings in the tenor-bass range.
 No student will be refused admittance.
-Students will study music theory, sight reading, and music appreciation through class participation, performances and District Music Festival.
+Students will study vocal singing technique, music theory, music notation sight-reading, and music appreciation through class participation, performances, and district music festival.
 Prior choir experience is helpful, but not necessary.
 No audition is required.

-6560 Jubilettes Grades: 10-12 1.0 Credit

-This is a select choir for students with voices in the treble range.
+6560 Jubilettes Grades: 10-12 1.0 Credit This is a select choir for students with voices in the treble range.
 Members are required to have at least one year in Treble Choir, or show exceptional ability.
-Students will study more advanced music theory concepts, sight reading, and music appreciation through class participation, performance and District Music Festival.
+Students will study vocal singing technique, advanced music theory concepts, music notation sight-reading, and music appreciation through class participation, performance, and district music festival.
 Prerequisite(s): Audition and selection required.

-6570 Saturday's Children

-This is the most advanced large ensemble at Capital High School.
+6570 Saturday's Children Grades: 10-12 1.0 Credit This is the most advanced large ensemble at Capital High School.
 Members are required to have taken Tenor-Bass Choir, Jubilettes, Treble Choir, or show exceptional ability.
 This group is a touring choir.
 Members should be prepared to fundraise for tours and traveling opportunities.
-Students will study advanced music theory concepts, sight reading, and music appreciation through class participation, performances and District Music Festival.
+Students will study vocal singing technique, advanced music theory concepts, music notation sight-reading, and music appreciation through class participation, performance, and district music festival.
 Prerequisite(s): Audition and selection required; Director's signature.

-6571 Jazz Choir Grades: 10-12 1.0 Credit

-This is a select choir of up to 16 voices.
+6571 Jazz Choir Grades: 10-12 1.0 Credit This is a select choir of up to 16 voices.
 Membership will vary based on ability and voicing.
 This class explores advanced classical choral literature as well as repertoire in pop and jazz styles.
 It requires particularly strong music-reading and listening skills to learn music quickly and maintain close harmonies.
-Students will study advanced music theory concepts, sight reading, and music appreciation through class participation, performances and District Music Festival.
+Students will study vocal singing technique, advanced music theory concepts, music notation sight-reading, and music appreciation through class participation, performance, and district music festival.
 Prerequisite(s): Audition and selection required; Concurrent enrollment in a music ensemble; Director's signature.

-6575 Music Theory Careers Prep

-Music Theory Careers Prep class is intended to guide and educate students who are considering music education or performance as a career path.
+6575 Music Theory Careers Prep Grades: 11-12 1.0 Credit Music Theory Careers Prep class is intended to guide and educate students who are considering music education or performance as a career path.
 Through the course, students will gain foundational knowledge of music theory, music technology, ensemble leadership, and career paths.
 Prerequisite(s): Concurrent enrollment in a music ensemble.
 In order to receive full boar credit, you will have to take both semester 1 & 2 in same school year.